gamesbook/protograf/docs/source/core_shapes.rst

 `↑ <shape-index_>`_

 A QR Code is a square image containing a pattern of black squares and dots.
-It represents encoded information that a device with a QR scanner, for example, a  cell phone, can decode.
+It represents encoded information that a device with a QR scanner, for example a cell phone, can decode.

 The properties that can be provided to a ``QRCode`` command, apart from the usual *x* and *y*, to set the upper-left corner, and *height* and *width* to